 Do you have a good spot to put a lean-to greenhouse?

 You need to have a wall that is large enough, in both length and height.
 It also should be convenient to the house so you can enjoy your greenhouse even when the weather is terrible.

 The Tropic style greenhouse on the left is attached on the end of the house, and covers a door going directly into the garage, providing convenient access.

 To the Right – A custom designed Tropic model greenhouse is carefully wedged against the house, partially sunk into the ground to help conserve heat and fit the space.

 Are there code issues to be worked around?

 Building code requirements vary widely from city to city, so there are no hard and fast rules.
 Our standard greenhouses are designed for horticultural use, not living space.
 As such, they sometimes do not meet all living space code standards that might be required when attaching to a house.

-Our Garden Sun Room model is designed with building code standards in mind, using tempered safety glass in the roof and double strength in the walls, along with our double glazing Thermal Option for extra insulation.
+Our Garden Sun Room model is designed with building code standards in mind, with tempered safety glass in the roof and double strength in the walls, along with our double glazing Thermal Option for extra insulation.
 Tempered glass, double strength glass or twin wall glazing can be added to all our greenhouse models.
 We can make modifications to our various greenhouse models to help meet codes.
-We will do all we can to help you work through issues with the building dept., but some requirements can be costly.
-Free Standing greenhouses, especially those under 200 sq ft., generally have fewer code requirments.
+We will do all we can to help you work through issues with the building dept., but some requirements are costly.
+Free Standing greenhouses, especially those under 200 sq ft., generally have fewer code requirements.
 Lean-to greenhouses attached to garages are often not subjected to the permitting process as well.

 This 7ft wide Deluxe lean-to greenhouse is built against a stone wall rather than a house wall.
-This masonry wall provides solar mass, helping take advantage of the sun's energy.
+The masonry wall provides solar mass, helping take advantage of the sun’s energy.